NaturalGIS/mapping_ecosystem_services/README.md

 **Description:**

-The "*Mapping Biocontrol Ecosystem Services*" QGIS plugin was developed by the University of Évora (Portugal) to map the biocontrol services that species occuring in natural and semi-natural habitats provide to agricultural areas.
+The "*Mapping Biocontrol Ecosystem Services*" QGIS plugin was developed by J. Tiago Marques; Nuno Faria; Rui Lourenço; Amália Oliveira; Pedro Pereira; Joana Silva; João E. Rabaça; Teresa Pinto-Correia; Diogo Figueiredo; António Mira at the University of Évora (Portugal) to map the biocontrol services that species occuring in natural and semi-natural habitats provide to agricultural areas.
 It calculates the overall biocontrol services provided by the natural habitat patches within a determined distance from the agricultural area.
-The biocontrol services provided can be distance weighted according to a linear decay function or a half-normal decay function.
+The biocontrol services provided can be distance weighted by a linear or a half-normal decay function.

 **What it does:**

-This plugin aims to compute the value that land use parcels with natural habitats give to neighboring parcels (the distance is arbitrary as user defined) with semi natural habitats:
+This plugin aims to compute the value that natural habitats and semi-natural land use parcels provide to neighboring agricultural parcels (the distance is user defined).

 <img src="https://github.com/NaturalGIS/mapping_ecosystem_services/blob/master/img/analysis.png">

 Example from the image above:

 3.1 and 3.2 are classes of parcels with a natural land use.
-2.4 is a class of parcels with a semi natural land use.
+2.4 is a class of parcels with a agricultural land use.

 Parcel with id 1029 (class 3.1) contributes to parcels with id 809 and 818 (class 2.4).